NanaKhide/GreatArcanaGenerator/README.md

 Disclaimer: I will not guide you through how to setup python on your machine.
 There are way better guides and Tutorials out there that you can follow.

+Disclaimer 2: This stuff is heavily WIP and ill keep inprooving on it, check back in to see if i changed shit.
+Thanks